talonendm/talonendm.github.io/_posts/2021-03-27-CulturesCountries.md

 - [Katakana mobile](https://talonendm.github.io/katakana/)
 - [Katakana keyboard](https://www.lexilogos.com/keyboard/katakana.htm)

+## Culture

+> Haiku 俳句 is a type of short form poetry originally from Japan.
+Traditional Japanese haiku consist of three phrases that contain a kireji, or "cutting word" in a 5, 7, 5 pattern, and a kigo, or seasonal reference.
+Similar poems that do not adhere to these rules are generally classified as senryū.
+[Wikipedia](https://en.wikipedia.org/wiki/Haiku)

 ## Food

 - [Nattō](https://en.wikipedia.org/wiki/Natt%C5%8D) (納豆) is a traditional Japanese food made from soybeans that have been fermented.